 Delaware courts are at the forefront of complex litigation in the United States, including overseeing complex litigation involving foreign individuals and entities.
-In the coming year, one can expect increasing numbers of decisions involving foreign litigants and cross-border issues, as well as more cases from the Court of Chancery, the Superior Court and the Delaware Supreme Court involving alternative entities.
+In the coming year, we can expect increasing numbers of decisions involving foreign litigants and cross-border issues.

 2 10 Del.
 C. Section 341.

 4 6 Del.
 C. Section 18-111.

 6 6 Del.
 C. Section 17-111.